daos-stack/daos/docs/admin/deployment.md

 The next step consists of specifying the devices that should be used by DAOS in the server configuration YAML file.
-The `engines` section of the config is a list with details for each DAOS engine to be started on the host (maximum of 2 per host).
+The `engines` section of the config is a list with details for each DAOS engine to be started on the host (one engine will be created for each entry in list).

 Devices with the same NUMA rating/node/socket should be colocated on a single DAOS engine where possible.